How To Tell Your Company’s Brand Story

 Written Vanessa Matthew with research conducted by Erica Koina

 As a child, I loved the book The Beast in My Bathtub.
 I remember it vividly and smile warmly at the cover every time I see it.
 The main character, a little boy named Lewis, was afraid of bath time.
 He told his parents of the beast in his bathtub, but they didn’t believe him, so he faced his fear alone.
-As an adult, I see how wrong this was now because it forced him to lie, but he made peace with his fears by the end of the story.
+As an adult, I realize how wrong this was now, as it forced him to lie; however, he ultimately made peace with his fears by the end of the story.

 According to Harvard Business, stories are one of the most powerful means to influence, teach, and inspire — forging connections among people and between people and ideas.
 For example, a brand story, part of brand messaging, can influence, teach, inspire, and align your brand with stakeholder values to connect your brand to how people see themselves.

-Therefore, don’t make it about you to positively impact your audience with your story.
-Instead, make it about the primary target audience you look to bond with and help.
+Therefore, please don’t make it about you to positively impact your audience with your story.
+Instead, focus on the primary target audience you aim to bond with and help.
 Your marketing will leave a favorable impression on your audience by approaching story development this way.

 Strategies To Tell Your Brand Story

 After you understand your audience’s life, put yourself in their shoes.
-Ask yourself what do they want, need, and why.
-From this perspective, you will understand their challenges and how your company can solve them.
+Ask yourself: What do they want, need, and why?
+From this perspective, you will gain a deeper understanding of their challenges and how your company can help address them.

 Brand Clarity Improves Brand Storytelling